consilience/xero-api-client/README.md

 ```

 That's it.
 With the correct method, URL, `Accept` header and payload
-(if using `POST`) you can access all parts of the API.
+(if using `POST`) you can send requests to all parts of the Xero API.
 Token renewals - for the Partner application at least - will be handled
-for you automatically.
+for you automatically and invisibly to the application.

 Another package will handle the payload parsing and request building.
 This package is just concerned with the HTTP access with OAuth 1.0a